pik3d/19en/README.md

 pik3d_DOC.html (contained in the install archive: pik3d.zip).

-To exchange large data ###-format includes binary data presentation.
+To exchange large data ###-format includes binary data presentation. version 19.5.2 added the ability to convert CSV-file to binary ###-format.
 For reading the ###-format in the ImageJ editor, ###_Reader_ImageJ.jar plugin is implemented.
 To read/write ###-matrices in PYTHON - package: kadr.py.